Rezero0000000/Trabot/README.md

 # Trabot

-A responsive landing page about travel build with React, Vite, and Tailindcss.
+A responsive landing page about travel build with React, Vite, and Tailwindcss.

 ### Screenshot
 <div style="display:flex;">